nautechsystems/nautilus_trader/docs/integrations/ib.md

 - Options: The format is `{localSymbol}.{exchange}`, with all spaces removed from localSymbol, e.g., `AAPL230217P00155000.SMART`.
 - Index: The format is `^{localSymbol}.{exchange}`, e.g., `^SPX.CBOE`.

-### Strict Symbology
+### Raw Symbology

-Setting strict_symbology to True enforces stricter parsing rules that align directly with the fields defined in the ibapi.
+Setting symbology_method to `IB_RAW` enforces stricter parsing rules that align directly with the fields defined in the ibapi.
 The format for each security type is as follows:

 - CFDs: `{localSymbol}={secType}.IBCFD`
 - Commodities: `{localSymbol}={secType}.IBCMDTY`
 - Default for Other Types: `{localSymbol}={secType}.{exchange}`

 This configuration ensures that the symbology is explicitly defined and matched with the Interactive Brokers API requirements, providing clear and consistent instrument identification.
+While this format may lack visual clarity, it is robust and supports instruments from any region, especially those with non-standard symbology where simplified parsing may fail.

+### Databento Symbology

+Setting symbology_method to `DATABENTO`, the system utilized the symbology rules defined by `DatabentoInstrumentProvider`.
+Note that this symbology is only compatible with venues supported by Databento and there is not automatic fall-back to other symbology methods to avoid any conflicts.

 ## Instruments & Contracts